Nature and Geometry in the Park

 9 minutes

 This video, shot in the spring of 2017, features Herbert Von King Park which is located in the heart of Brooklyn’s Bedford-Stuyvesant neighborhood.
 Von King Park is one of the first parks in the history of Brooklyn, with a design submitted by Frederick Law Olmsted, the landscape architect who is famous for designing Central Park, and Calvert Vaux.
+The park was originally named Tompkins Park, after former New York governor Daniel D. Tompkins, and was renamed in 1985 in honor of Herbert Von King, a longtime local community organizer who was nicknamed the “mayor of Bedford Stuyvesant.”
 A unique Cultural Arts Center, equipped with an outdoor amphitheater, was added later on thanks to the community’s efforts.

 Case 2: Fort Greene Park